bradbell/at_cascade/readme.rst

 Use a dismod_at data for the world level to provided for as much information as possible.
 The following information is missing:

 1. All cause mortality for every node.
+This can be done once for all diseases.
 2. Covariate reference for every covariate (in the world database) and every node (that we are prediciting for).
+If we include all covariates, this can be done once for all diseases.
 3. A list of which integrand are not really input data and should only be used to help initialization of the fit.